micgurro/meekobot/README.md

 # meekobot

 A custom solution for Discord notifications and commands.
+Small projects for practicing CircleCI configs and Ruby.